Mxyuki/AMQ-Scripts/README.md

 Receive Only        - Only receive the answer and can't send answer.

 Co-op Farm Disabled - Receive answer and Send answer are Disabled.

+# AMQ LowerToUpper

+AMQ LowerToUpper is a script made to change all your answer by Uppercase answer.

+(Not really helpful just for fun)

+**--- Buttons ---**

+insert : When you answered something press insert to change it to UpperCase